-The Board of Directors duly met Nine (9) times during the year under review.
+The Board of Directors duly met Eight (8) times in the year under review.
 The detailsof which are given in the Corporate Governance Report.
 The intervening gap between theMeetings was within the period prescribed under the Companies Act 2013.

 Mr. Prakash Nimbalkar (DIN: 00109947) Mr. Vijay Thanawala (DIN: 00001974) and Dr.Jayashree Fadnavis (DIN: 01690087) are the Independent Directors on the Board of theCompany and have remained independent throughout the year as contemplated in section149(6) of the Companies Act 2013.
 One of the Independent Directors Dr. Jayashree

-The Non-executive Directors have no pecuniary relationshipor transactions with the Company during the year under review.
+The complete policy is available at http://www.autolineind.com/code-of-conduct-policies/ The Non-executive Directors have no pecuniary relationshipor transactions with the Company during the year under review.
 Further the Company makesno payments to the Non-executive Directors other than sitting fees which is in accordancewith the provisions of the Companies Act 2013 and the Rules made there under.

 RISK MANAGEMENT POLICY

 Your Directors have formed a Risk Management Committee chaired by Mr. Prakash Nimbalkar(DIN: 00109947).
 A Risk Management Policy is also in place.
-The Management has put inplace adequate and effective system and man-power for the purposes of risk management.
+The Management has put inplace adequate and effective system and resources for the purposes of risk management.
 TheCompanys future growth is linked to general economic conditions prevailing in themarket.
 The details about Threats Risks and Concerns is given in Management Discussionand Analysis Report which forms part of this Annual Report.

-INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY
+INTERNAL CONTROL SYSTEMS AND ThEIR ADEQUACY

 Your Company has an Internal Control System commensurate with the size scale andcomplexity of its operations.
 The Internal Auditors/Audit Department monitors andevaluates the efficacy and adequacy of internal control system in the Company itscompliance with operating systems accounting procedures and policies at all locations ofthe Company and its subsidiaries.
 Based on the report of internal audit function /InternalAuditors process owners undertake corrective action in their respective areas and therebystrengthen the controls.